pulsar-edit/pulsar/packages/atom-light-syntax/README.md

-# Pulsar Light Syntax theme
+# Lumine Light Syntax theme

-A light syntax theme for Pulsar.
+A light syntax theme for Lumine.

-This theme is installed by default with Pulsar and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _Syntax Themes_ dropdown menu.
+This theme is installed by default with Lumine and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _Syntax Themes_ dropdown menu.